monarch-initiative/phenomics/docs/pages/vet-code-of-conduct.md

 This code of conduct outlines our expectations for the Comparative Veterinary Informatics community, which includes faculty, staff, users, data providers, students, etc., as well as describes how to report unacceptable behavior.
 We are committed to providing a welcoming and inspiring environment for all and expect this code of conduct to be honored.
 All members of Comparative Veterinary Informatics community are expected to abide by this code of conduct in agreement with the standards for professional behavior outlined and enforced by the NIH Office of Equity, Diversity and Inclusion, at <https://www.edi.nih.gov/>.

-Our Comparative Veterinary Informatics community strives to:
+Everyone in the Comparative Veterinary Informatics community should strive to:

 -   **Be friendly and patient**.